 If the power goes out, most of you panic before you manage to find your hidden torch and candles, while trying to remember if you pay your last energy bills.
-Nothing to worry because this is not the only cause of power outage.
+Nothing to worry because this is not the only cause of power outage guidelines.
 It might be due to heavy rains, storm or maybe your distributor doing their maintenance.
-It’s very inconvenient, frustrating and can be dangerous for you and for your family so, it’s better to be alert and prepare at all times.
-We have no control over power outage, but you can do a few things to lessen complication during this situation.
+It’s very inconvenient, frustrating and can be dangerous for you and for your family so, it’s better to be alert and prepare at all.

 How should you prepare for a Power Outage?

 A power outage can occur at the most inconvenient time so, it’s a good idea to be prepared for the unexpected and to have an energy plan and kit, including: